JobJPJoseph/Tik-Tak-Toe-CLI-Project/README-Board.md

 Create a method called `stateOfGame`.
 The purpose of this method is to call `isLose` and `isWin`.
 If `isWin` is true, then return`console.log("You Win!!!")`.
 If lose, then return `console.log("You Lose!!!")`

 ## Phase 8
 Create a method called `isLose`.
-The purpose of this method is to see if `horizontalStreak`, `diagonalStreak`, `acrossTopLeft`, `acrossBottomLeft` have streak of `this.cpu.symbol`.
+The purpose of this method is to see if `horizontalStreak`, `verticalStreak`, `acrossTopLeft`, `acrossBottomLeft` have streak of `this.cpu.symbol`.
 If any them returns true, return true, otherwise return false.

 ## Phase 9
-Create a method
+Create a method called `isWin`.
+The puropse of the method is to see if `horizontalStreak`, `verticalStreak`, `acrossTopLeft`, `acrossBottomLeft` have streak of `this.player.symbol`.
+If any them returns true, return true, otherwise return false.

+## Phase 10
+Create a method called `horizontalStreak`.
+The method accept a single argument named `character`.
+The purpose of the method is to see if any of the rows in `this.grid` has a streak of `character`.
+If any of the rows become true, explicitly return true, if all else fails return false.

+## Phase 11
+Create a method called `verticalStreak`.
+The method accept a single argument named `character`.
+The purpose of the method is to see if any of the cols in `this.grid` has a streak of `character`.
+If any of the cols become true, explicitly return true, if all else fails return false.

+## Phase 12
+Create a method called `acrossTopLeft`.
+The method accept a single argument named `character`.
+The purpose of the method is to see if by grabbing a  coordinate form top left to the bottom right and see if it produces a streak.
+If any of the cols become true, explicitly return true, if all else fails return false.
+`Note`: Make sure to look for any pattern when iterating through `this.grid`

+## Phase 13
+Create a method called `acrossBottomLeft`.
+The method accept a single argument named `character`.
+The purpose of the method is to see if by grabbing a  coordinate form bottom left to the top right and see if it produces a streak.
+If any of the cols become true, explicitly return true, if all else fails return false.
+`Note`: Make sure to look for any pattern when iterating through `this.grid`

+## Phase 14
+Create a method called `rotateTurn`.
+This method will reference `this.turn`.
+The purpose of this method is to replicate a basic rotate method since JavaScript does not have a built-in `.rotate`.